 At your typical baby shower, you've got the mother-to-be, her friends, and the relatives from both sides of the family.
-There is one really fun game that helps you bring the partner into the mix, without having to be there.
-(Though this would totally be an awesome couples shower game!)
-That game is called Dads Knows Best.
+There is one really fun game that helps you bring the partner into the mix, without them having to be there (though this would totally be an awesome couples shower game).
+That game is called, "Dad Knows Best."

 This takes some pre-planning, but could easily be done in an email or a fairly quick phone call.
 Start by writing out a list of questions.
-Before the baby shower, the hostess can contact the partner and ask a series of questions about the pregnancy, birth, and baby.
+Before the baby shower, the host can contact the partner and ask a series of questions about the pregnancy, birth, and baby.
 The answers are written down and sealed for the party.
-For an added bonus, consider a short video or audio clip of the answer, particularly if it involves a funny story.
-That's another way to bring the partner into the mix.
+For an added bonus, consider a short video or audio clip of the answer, particularly if it involves a funny story—that's another way to bring the partner into the mix.

 At the Shower

 When it's time to start the baby shower game, read the questions or pass them out to the audience, without the answers.
 Give everyone pens and paper and let them guess what the responses were to the questions.
 Then you have the mom answer and then read the partner’s answers.
 The winner is the person who had the most number of right answers.
 You can choose to have a prize or not.

 Please note that if you have an audio or video clip, that would be played at the time of that answer.

 While you may already know the questions you want to ask, there are some basic examples to help spur you on.
 Questions you could ask as a part of the game:

 - Did mom-to-be have morning sickness or all day sickness?